 laptop as a home server “takatuke”1, hosting a controller for web

-radios and an RSS feed aggregator, using lighttpd as a reverse proxy and
+radios and an RSS feed aggregator, using lighttpd

-LXC containers before docker was a thing (or it even existed, for what
+was a thing (or it even existed, for what

 matters).
 However those early days spent messing around paid off when, during a